HEERA ALAYA

 What is the role of a trafficker?

+SM: Society certainly seizes every opportunity to humiliate women, and stigma serves as a weapon to degrade them.
+Even if you walk through the lane in the red light area, society will say, “Oh, we saw you in that area.”
 A prostitute’s life is so miserable that she can’t even commit suicide—someone is always guarding her, and her money is not hers.
 You have to understand her [a prostitute’s] pain.
-In Indian films, the portrayal of prostitutes is unrealistic—she is shown smiling and enjoying herself.
+In Indian films, the portrayal of prostitutes is unrealistic—they are portrayed as smiling and carefree.
 If a customer goes past a sulking prostitute, will he go to her for sex?

 No, he won’t [seek sex].